Milestone 5 Requirements

 DesignHeight attribute - this determines the size the control is shown in Visual Studio’s GUI Designer.
 This does not reflect the actual size that will be used when the program is run (that is calculated based on the size of the container).
 It is a good idea to change these attributes to match the expected size of your control when displayed.

-MainWindow should have buttons for “Cancel Order”, “Complete Order”, and “Select More Items”.
-Clicking the “Select More Items” should display the Menu Item Selection screen.
-We will add the functionality for the other two buttons in the next milestone.
+MainWindow should have placeholder buttons for “Cancel Order”, “Complete Order”, and “Back to Menu”.
+We will add the functionality for these buttons in a later milestone.

 Define a custom component

 OrderSummaryControl in the files OrderSummaryControl.xaml and OrderSummaryControl.xaml.cs.
-This component will be used to display the order details - the order number, date, price, tax, and total, as well as all the items in the order and their details.
+This component will be used to display the order details - the order number, date, price, tax, and total.
 You should create placeholders for all of this information using the standard WPF components, i.e.

 Define a custom component

 MenuItemSelectionControl in the files MenuSelectionControl.xaml and MenuSelectionControl.xaml.cs.
-This component will be used to display buttons corresponding to each menu item, allowing it to be added to the order being taken at the moment (we will implement the actual functionality of adding items to an order in the next milestone).
+This component will be used to display buttons corresponding to each menu item, allowing it to be added to the order.

 You can arrange these buttons in any fashion you like, but be mindful of your end-users.
 You should try to achieve a design that is intuitive to the average user.
 Also as you design this control, keep in mind usability and the cashiers who will be using it.
 For some cashiers, small buttons may be difficult to touch due to advanced age, neuromuscular conditions, or simply large fingertips, so make your buttons large and easy to distinguish.
 Similarly, some cashiers my have various vision issues, so making text large and easy-to-read is important.
 Finally, some cashiers may be illiterate, so pictures of the menu item are often included as well.

-MenuItemSelectionControl must allow for the selection of each menu item currently offered by Fried Piper:
+MenuItemSelectionControl must allow for the selection of each menu item currently offered by The Flying Saucer:

 Remember also that your